aionnetwork/aion-docs/developers/tools/intellij/end-to-end.md

 toc: true
 ---

-We're going to be running through how to write, test, deploy, and call a Java contract using IntelliJ and the Aion plugin.

 ## Prerequisites

 First up, you need [IntelliJ](https://www.jetbrains.com/idea/) and the [Aion4j](/developers/tools/intellij/install-the-plugin) plugin installed.
 Take a look at those sections for steps on how to get them installed.
 You'll also need a node to connect to if you want to deploy your contract to the testnet, but we'll walk you through that bit.